 San Marcos Regional Animal Shelter Foster Program

-Hello, and thank you for your interest in becoming a foster with the San Marcos Regional Animal Shelter!
+Hello, and thank you for your interest in becoming a Rescue Alliance Foster!
 We have many animals in need of a loving foster home, including our young neonatal kittens and puppies, long stays who need a break from shelter life, and our animals with treatable medical afflictions who need a place to recover.
 In addition, by opening your home to an otherwise homeless dog or cat (or both!), you are not only providing an animal a chance to find a forever home, you are also opening the door for another animal to be rescued in their place.
 Your dedication will be fundamental as we move toward a future where no animals are euthanized for space or treatable conditions.

-- Fill out a “Foster Application” by clicking here or on the picture above
+- Fill out a “Foster Application” by clicking on the picture above